Azure/azure-webpubsub/docs/specs/2-client-protocols-in-detail.md

 `{hub}` is a mandatory parameter that acts as isolation for different applications.
 It can be set either in the path or in the query.

 ## Auth
-The service provides 2 ways of auth workflow:
 1. Client connects to the service with JWT token
-2. Client anonymously connects to the service first, and service calls `connect` upstream webhook to auth the client

 ### 1. The client connects using the JWT token